kartik-v/yii2-report/README.md

 ### Step 3: Using Template Variables

 You can use template variables in your Microsoft Word template.
-Tamplate variables take their name from the contents of their double curly braces and they can later be replaced with a concrete value.
+Template variables take their name from the contents of their double curly braces and they can later be replaced with a concrete value.

 All template variable names within a template string must be unique.
 Template variable names are case-insensitive.